cockpit-project/presentations/2023-devconf-beipack-pybridge/beipack-pybridge.md

 # Putting it together: Hello World

 :::notes
-(demo)

-cd app
+- `cd app`
-show hello.py
+- show hello.py
-show info.py
+- show info.py
-build the beipack (make)
+- build the beipack (make)
-show the contents of the beipack (xzcat...) boot the beipack on local (beipack --xz ...) boot the beipack sudo boot the beipack ssh
+- show the contents of the beipack (xzcat...)
+- boot the beipack on local (beipack --xz ...)
+- boot the beipack sudo
+- boot the beipack ssh

 Internally, beiboot sends a stage1 bootloader over to the other side which requests the beipack.xz file, decompresses it, and executes it.